maty21/mocha-sidebar/README.md

 ### **NEW** coverage  (via istanbul) soon on independent package also
 ![Demo that showing code coverage](https://raw.githubusercontent.com/maty21/mocha-sidebar/master/images/intro/coverage.gif)

-!**Important note**  there is an open issue in vscode that its not able to select/ render two different decoration in the same line - **try F9/ or hide show decoration by clicking on the status bar

 #### Mocha side bar is the most complete extension for mocha testing based on not maintained mocha extension and supports all of its features and much more

 ##### Love this extension?
 [Star](https://github.com/maty21/mocha-sidebar/stargazers) us and rate us!

-#### mocha side bar already supports this features
+#### mocha side bar already supports this features (feel free to propose new features
 * [x] New code coverage support
 * [x] see all tests in vscode side bar menu
 * [x] git lens for running/debbuging directly form the code